smartsupp/smartsupp-wordpress-plugin/tags/3.6/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Smartsupp combines live chat, chatbots and Facebook Messenger to save your time and help you turn visitors into loyal customers.
+Smartsupp combines live chat & chatbots to save your time and help you turn visitors into customers.

 == Description ==